 After running a few more tests we eventually convince ourselves that NN.cicada is working, so we open a new file in our Cicada directory and start thinking about how to put our networks to use.

 The particular learning algorithm we are using is well suited to the task of pattern completion.
-We will demonstrate by building a network to unscramble anagrams.
+To demonstrate, let’s build a network to unscramble anagrams.
 The inputs to this network will be the number of times each of the 26 letters appears in a word, encoded in the activity levels of 26 input neurons.
 The outputs will be the ordering of those letters relative to alphabetical, using n output neurons for a maximum word length n.
 (For example, a lowest-to-highest ranking of outputs of 3-2-4-1-5 for the input ‘ortob’ would imply the ordering 3-2-4-1-5 of the characters ‘b-o-o-r-t’, which spells ‘robot’.)

 anagrambler.cicada